-Are you looking for a roofing contractor but aren’t sure what exactly you should be looking for?
+Are you looking for a roofing contractor in Howey in the Hills, FL but aren’t sure what exactly you should be looking for?
 Here are some tips on what to look for in a roofing contractor.

 I have had quite an education working in the office of Eustis Roofing Company for the past 30+ years and have heard many a horror story, so I’ve compiled a list of what to look for in a Roofing Contractor to hopefully save an unsuspecting homeowner of having to tell their own story of lessons learned AFTER the fact.